C2DH/ranketwo-submissions/lessons/drafts/wikipedia.md

 Then answer the following questions:

-- Which policies encourage Wikipedia users to engage with its content?
-- Why does this system of rules, policies, and guidelines not prevent users from editing and instead it motivates them to create or update more and more Wikipedia articles?

 Finally, read the detailed [explanations for sources](https://en.wikipedia.org/wiki/Wikipedia:Reliable_sources).
 Wikipedia creators attach great importance to information reliability and content quality.